From mobile phones and tablet PCs to OS, I like to write in-depth information, guides, reviews and tutorials.

 Most of the apps in this list also protect applications and text messages.
-All are free, but can be upgraded to premium in case you want to avail additional features.
+All are free, but most can be upgraded to premium in case you want to unlock additional features.
 Some free applications boast about features that are only available in a premium version, so read each app description carefully before subscribing to a paid app.
-Let’s find out how these applications can protect media and keep them hidden from intruders.
+Let’s find out how these applications can protect your media and keep private photos and videos hidden from intruders.

-This virtual safe can protect your pictures, videos and even apps.
-You can also keep SMS, call logs, and contacts away from prying eyes, thanks to its special “private contact” feature that hides all your important stuff.
+This virtual safe can protect your pictures, videos, and even apps.
+You can also keep SMS messages, call logs, and contacts away from prying eyes thanks to its special “private contact” feature that hides all your important stuff.

-Most important, Vault’s password-protection feature ensures all pictures and movies are kept hidden and locked in a private place.
-You can view your photos and videos only after entering the correct pass code.
-The premium version has a nifty feature where the app takes advantage of your device’s front-facing camera to take snaps of an intruder attempting to view hidden photographs.
+Most importantly, Vault’s password-protection feature ensures all pictures and movies are kept hidden and locked in a private place.
+You can view your photos and videos only after entering the correct passcode.
+The premium version has a nifty feature where the app takes advantage of your device’s front-facing camera to take snaps of any intruders attempting to view your hidden photographs.
 This feature can only be activated on devices running Android 2.3 or higher.

-There are plenty more features in the Premium version, including a decoy vault feature, cloud storage, and stealth mode where you can hide your Vault’s icon on your home screen.
+There are plenty more features in the premium version, including a decoy vault feature, cloud storage, and a stealth mode where you can hide your Vault’s icon on your home screen.
 But I recommend downloading the free version if photo and video protection is your main objective.
-Besides media protection, there are bonus features like app lock, which allows you to password-protect an Android application, as well as protection for SMS, call logs, and Facebook messages.
+In addition to media protection, there are bonus features like app lock—which allows you to password-protect an Android application—and protection for text messages, call logs, and Facebook messages.